 2.4 During a meeting with remote participants, where remote participants encounter technical problems (e.g., lost connection), their participation may be discontinued without interruption to the physical meeting) The Chairman shall mute, or request muting of, remote participants with bad connections or whose connections introduce too much noise, or ask them to leave the meeting if unable to mute.
+See §7.6 and §8.6

 2.5 While a remote participation tool may support video, it is recommended that participants do not use the share video option and turn off their cameras to avoid creating bandwidth problems for delegates with slow connections.
+New §7.7 and §8.9

 2.6 At the start of every meeting, the Chairman shall state the following “that participants when taking the floor for the first time shall announce their name, that they be brief and clear in their interventions by speaking slowly so that those for whom English is not their native language can understand.
 Remote participants shall mute their microphone when they are not speaking”.
+See §7.3, §7.4

 [2.7 The use of question e-mail reflectors and the informal FTP area (IFA) should be limited to the ways in which the tools are used during a physical meeting.
 Specifically, for reporting on tasks that the Rapporteur has asked to be carried out.]
+Not retained (otherwise could be a new §8.10)

 [2.8 In order to ensure inclusion within the debate, discussions about the substance of a document shall always occur during the actual live meeting, not on the e-mail reflector.
 Discussion on the e-mail reflector may exclude participants because of the variance of the time zones.
+Not retained (otherwise could be a new §8.11)

 2.9 Participants should not make new proposals (perhaps inspired by a previous day’s discussion) via the e-mail reflector or IFA.
 Such inputs will be considered as late contributions, that may have bypassed required national processes, and will not be considered by the meeting.]
+Not retained (otherwise could be a new §8.12)

-3 [Physical meeting with] remote participation
+3 [Physical meeting with] remote participation Section title not retained

-3.1 The Chairman of a physical meeting with remote participation shall announce that there is such participation, and state the rules governing remote participation in physical meeting
+3.1 The Chairman of a physical meeting with remote participation shall announce that there is such participation, and state the rules governing remote participation in physical meeting See §7.3

 3.2 Where a physical meeting has remote participation, then the timings of the meeting, including remote participation, shall follow the time zones of the location where the physical meeting is being held.
+See §6.1

-3.3 In physical meetings where remote participation is occurring, then the Chairman, or a representative, and the remote participation moderator, if required, should be in the physical room ten minutes before the scheduled start of the meeting to check that the system is working and that documents can be displayed and shared
+3.3 In physical meetings where remote participation is occurring, then the Chairman, or a representative, and the remote participation moderator, if required, should be in the physical room ten minutes before the scheduled start of the meeting to check that the system is working and that documents can be displayed and shared See §7.2

 3.4 Access to remote participation should be available 30 minutes prior to the start of a meeting to allow remote participants to ensure that they can connect.
 Participants participating remotely in a physical meeting or in a virtual meeting are recommended to connect at least 5 minutes prior to the start of a meeting to ensure connectivity.
+See §6.5 and §8.2